Search website

 The origin of the flat white is disputed between two countries: Australia and New Zealand.
 What it is known is that this preparation became popular in the 1980s and today is part of the menu in coffee shops around the world.

 My experience trying coffee in Melbourne was something I didn't expect.
 I had never tasted a coffee so well made, so well blended, but at the same time so strong that made my heart race.
-In my time in Colombia, I probably used to drink low-quality coffee or maybe it was because the good coffees are the ones that are exported.
+In my time in Colombia, I probably used to drink low-quality coffee (without knowing!) or maybe it was because the good coffees were the ones for exporting.
+I also realised that in Australia, there is a large part of the population that orders decaffeinated coffee so coffee shops are catered to supply this demand.
+Also, there are different types of milk, such as soy milk, almond milk, oat milk, or even macadamia milk.

 Baristas